mestrinio/PSR_Trabalho3/README.md

 ### Specific Missions

 Have you ever wanted to see how your roomba would act if you left it charging for a whole month?
-Well, THOR will allow you to satisfy this desire, while allowing you to experience the what you would see if you were inside the roomba!
+Well, THOR will allow you to satisfy this desire, while also providing a first view experience!
 By selecting the mission "F1 Mode?", THOR will start racing around the room as if it's life depended on it!

 ***